nishanths/notafter/README.md

 Command notafter sends notifications via mail(1) if TLS certs for the specified domains will expire soon or have expired.
-The list of domains is read from standard input, one per line.
+For more details, see the package [documentation][1].

 The command is called "notafter" because it works on the "notAfter" date on certificates.